EventStore/documentation/docs/clients/dotnet/5.0/connecting/README.md

 Gossip seeds, using ip addresses and DNS.

 The .NET Client API communicates with EventStoreDB over TCP, using length-prefixed serialised protocol buffers.
-The API allows for reading and writing operations, as well as for subscriptions to individual event streams or all events written.
+The API allows for reading and appending operations, as well as for subscriptions to individual event streams or all events appended.

 ## EventStoreConnection